4molybdenum2/safe-rlu/README.md

 # Read Log Update in Rust

-Implementation of Read Log Update in Rust
+Implementation of Read Log Update in Rust.
+Motivated by [this](https://stanford-cs242.github.io/f19/assignments/final/rlu/)

 ### Running Benchmarks: